-As Mathematics is such an important life skill, we have not only embraced the new curriculum, but have introduced a new ‘Mastery’ approach to our lessons.
-The ‘White Rose’ scheme of learning is taught across the school, allowing pupils to spend longer on key mathematical concepts, most noticeably number.
+As Mathematics is such an important life skill, we use a ‘Mastery’ approach to our lessons.
+The ‘White Rose’ scheme of learning is taught in EFYS and KS2, and Power Maths, which is closely linked to White Rose, is taught in KS1, allowing pupils to spend longer on key mathematical concepts, most noticeably number.
 During these longer units, pupils will see mathematics in a real life context, before moving at an appropriate pace from the concrete/pictorial approach (supported by manipulatives including Numicon) to the abstract.

-In order to further promote enjoyment, and to support progress and overall attainment, the children will often use ICT in lessons with every class having access to I-Pads.
-The school also subscribes to Mathletics, a popular home learning tool that encourages our pupils to continue to develop their mathematical skills outside of school.
+In order to further promote enjoyment, and to support progress and overall attainment, the children will often use ICT in lessons with every class having access to iPads or chromebooks.
+The school also subscribes to Sumdog and TTRockstars, a popular home learning tool that encourages our pupils to continue to develop their mathematical skills outside of school (see Maths Home Learning)

 Some children can feel afraid of maths and can become demotivated from quite a young age.
 However, here at Fairlawn, we strive to put the magic into learning so that pupils develop mathematical fluency, reasoning and problem solving skills, and of course a love of number!

 These all allow us to focus our learning around the three main aims of the mathematics curriculum, which are: